-This strange silence made me think of Oscar Wilde's famous quote: "Whenever people agree with me, I always feel I must be wrong."
-And indeed, maybe just to be on the safe side, a couple of months ago the European Commission's DG Energy opened a call for a research study on future EU gas market design - called Quo Vadis? - which aims to investigate whether any piece is missing in the puzzle and, if needed, trigger a next regulatory package on EU gas market.
+This strange silence made me think of Oscar Wilde's famous quote: ""Whenever people agree with me, I always feel I must be wrong."
+And indeed, maybe just to be on the safe side, a couple of months ago the European Commission's DG Energy opened a call for a research study on future EU gas market design - called Quo Vadis ?- which aims to investigate whether any piece is missing in the puzzle and, if needed, trigger a next regulatory package on EU gas market.
+We will find out in the course of next months.

-Meanwhile, the Annual report published by ACER in September last year shows that there's still some work to do in order to obtain a truly harmonized Single EU gas market.
+Meanwhile, the Annual report published by ACER in September last year shows that there's still some work to do in order to obtain a truly harmonised Single EU gas market.
 In particular, the binding implementation of the Congestion Management Procedures is still pending in six Member States; also, the achievement of the Gas Target Model seems still far away, with market integration and the creation of trading regions proceeding at slow pace.